Millions are at risk of tornadoes in the South, as the storm threatens the Midwest

 “Travel will be dangerous, if not impossible”

 Rapid snowfall of 1 to 2 inches per hour is forecast across the Plains and Midwest from Nebraska to southwestern Minnesota, leaving a total of more than 12 inches of snow by the end of Tuesday.
-The snow avalanche could be accompanied by thunder.
+The snow avalanche might be accompanied by thunder.

 “These intense rates combined with gusty winds will produce areas of drifting and swirling snow, resulting in snow-covered roads, reduced visibility and difficulty traveling,” the Weather Prediction Center said.